zolting/narrabyte/docs/explanations.md

 - Service depends on injected `FumadocsService`; ensure it's available.
 - For production, add validation for repo URLs (e.g., GitHub format).
 - Tests exist in `internal/tests/unit-tests/repo_link_service_test.go` covering registration errors.

-# Git Diff Viewer

-This section explains how the git diff viewer works in this project.
-It allows users to visualize differences between git commits in a dialog interface.

-## High-level Summary

-- Backend (Go): The `GitService` computes raw diff patches between two commits using the go-git library.
-- Frontend (React): The `GitDiffDialog` component renders the diff using the `react-diff-view` library, supporting unified and split views.
-- Integration: The frontend would call backend RPCs (via Wails bindings) to fetch diffs, which are then displayed in the dialog.
-- Currently, the component uses a sample diff for demonstration; full integration fetches real diffs from the backend.

-## Backend (Go)

-Relevant files:
-- `internal/services/git_service.go`

-### GitService
-- `DiffBetweenCommits(repo *git.Repository, hash1, hash2 string) (string, error)`:
-  - Retrieves commit objects for the given hashes.
-  - Gets the trees associated with each commit.
-  - Computes the patch using `tree1.Patch(tree2)`.
-  - Encodes the patch to a unified diff string using `patch.Encode(&buf)`.
-  - Returns the diff string.
-- This method provides the raw git diff output, which can be sent to the frontend.

-Other relevant methods:
-- `Open(path string)`: Opens a git repository.
-- `LatestCommit(repoPath string)`: Gets the latest commit hash.
-- The service uses `github.com/go-git/go-git/v5` for all git operations.

-## Frontend (TypeScript / React)

-Relevant files:
-- `frontend/src/components/GitDiffDialog/GitDiffDialog.tsx`
-- `frontend/src/components/GitDiffDialog/diff-view-theme.css` (custom styling)

-### GitDiffDialog Component
-- A dialog component built with shadcn/ui `Dialog`.
-- Props: `children` (React node for the trigger button or element).
-- State: `viewType` ("unified" or "split").
-- Uses `useMemo` to parse the diff string into files and hunks via `parseDiff` from `react-diff-view`.
-- Renders:
-  - Dialog header with title (translated via i18n).
-  - File path display and toggle button for view type.
-  - `<Diff>` component from `react-diff-view` to render the diff:
-    - `diffType`: e.g., "modify".
-    - `hunks`: Array of diff hunks.
-    - `viewType`: Unified or split.
-    - Maps over hunks to render each with `<Hunk>`.
-- Styling: Imports `react-diff-view/style/index.css` and custom `diff-view-theme.css` for theme integration (e.g., with Tailwind/shadcn classes like `text-foreground`).
-- Currently uses a hardcoded `SAMPLE_DIFF` (a simple JS file modification example).
-- In full use: The diff string would be passed as a prop or fetched via a store/service calling the backend.

-### Dependencies
-- `react-diff-view`: Handles parsing unified diffs and rendering with syntax highlighting, line numbers, and change indicators.
-- `react-i18next`: For translations (e.g., "Git Diff", "Inline View", "Split View").

-## Integration and Usage Flow
-1. User interacts with a UI element (e.g., in a commit history or branch comparison view) that triggers the `GitDiffDialog`.
-2. Frontend calls backend `GitService.DiffBetweenCommits` via Wails-generated JS binding (e.g., from `wailsjs/go/services/GitService`), passing repository path and commit hashes.
-3. Backend computes and returns the diff string.
-4. Frontend parses the diff and opens the dialog, rendering the `<Diff>` view.
-5. User can toggle between unified (inline changes) and split (side-by-side) views.
-6. Dialog is responsive, with max height/width for large diffs.

-## Notes and Considerations
-- **Placeholder Implementation**: The current `GitDiffDialog` uses a static sample diff.
-To make it functional, integrate with a git service store or direct RPC call to fetch real diffs.
-- **Performance**: For large diffs, consider lazy loading or pagination of hunks. `react-diff-view` optimizes rendering, but very large files may need truncation.
-- **Error Handling**: Backend errors (e.g., invalid hashes) should be propagated to the frontend and displayed in the dialog.
-- **Customization**: The library supports custom `lineClassName` and `optimizeSelection`; extend for features like line selection or search.
-- **Testing**: Integration tests in `internal/tests/integration-tests/git_service_test.go` cover diff computation.
-- **Future Enhancements**: Add support for diffing working tree vs. commit, or staging area previews.
-Ensure repo validation via `ValidateRepository` before diffing.

-Where to look in code:
-- Backend diff logic: `internal/services/git_service.go` (DiffBetweenCommits).
-- Frontend rendering: `frontend/src/components/GitDiffDialog/GitDiffDialog.tsx`.
-- Git service tests: `internal/tests/integration-tests/git_service_test.go`.